nftfriendly333/topflight/README.md

   return 0.25;
 }

-// PRODUCTION: set this to the actual UTC timestamp of your bazaar launch
+// PRODUCTION: set this to the actual UTC timestamp of your shop launch
 // For the prototype we simulate launch as 2 weeks ago so bootstrap phase is active const LAUNCH_TS_DEFAULT = Date.now() - 14 * 24 * 60 * 60 * 1000; // 2 weeks ago = week 2 of bootstrap